-4 Use Black Powder or Pyrodex only to load your muzzleloading firearm.
-WARNING: The use of smokeless powder, or a mixture of smokeless and Black Powder (duplex loads) or the wrong type or granulation of Black Powder or Pyrodex or overloading may cause serious injury and/or death to the shooter or bystanders and damage to property.
-See section on "Black Powder and Pyrodex" in this booklet.
-Thompson/Center muzzleloaders are designed and intended to be used only with a commercially manufactured Black Powder or Pyrodex propellant of the specific granulation or type called for in this booklet.
+4 Use Black Powder or an approved Black Powder substitute, such as Pyrodex[®] only to load your muzzleloading firearm.
+WARNING: The use of smokeless powder, or a mixture of smokeless and Black Powder (duplex loads) or the wrong type or granulation of Black Powder or an approved Black Powder substitute, such as Pyrodex or overloading may cause serious injury and/or death to the shooter or bystanders and damage to property.
+See section on "Black Powder or an approved Black Powder substitute, such as Pyrodex[®]," in this booklet.
+Thompson/Center muzzleloaders are designed and intended to be used only with a commercially manufactured Black Powder or an approved Black Powder substitute, such as Pyrodex propellant of the specific granulation or type called for in this booklet.
 By Black Powder we mean a powder which is manufactured specifically for use in muzzleloading firearms as opposed to smokeless powder which is manufactured for use in metallic cartridges or shotshells.
 NO smokeless powder, even those which appear black in color, should ever be used in a muzzleloading firearm.
 Be sure you know what type and granulation of powder you are loading.
 Never buy or use powder unless you have seen it poured from the original manufacturer's container which is clearly identified on the label.
-Use Black Powder or Pyrodex only of the type and granulation specified in this booklet and never load charges heavier than those listed.
+Use Black Powder or an approved Black Powder substitute, such as Pyrodex, only of the type and granulation specified in this booklet and never load charges heavier than those listed.

 5 Always point the muzzle of your Black Powder Gun downrange.
 The possibility of accidental discharge is a constant danger when using a firearm.
-If the muzzle is pointed downrange, away from yourself, other people, domestic animals or property, then injury and/or death and damage to property from an accidental discharge is less likely to occur.
+If the muzzle is pointed downrange, away from yourself, other people, domestic animals or property, then injury or damage from an accidental discharge is less likely to occur.

 6 Be sure of your target.
 Never fire a muzzleloading firearm unless there is a backstop behind your target.
 Never fire your muzzleloader in the field unless you have a clear view of your target.
 Never fire at noise or movement in the brush.
 If hunting with companions or in an area where there are other hunters, know where members of your party and/or hunters are located.
 Never fire your muzzleloader if there is a possibility that other hunters are downrange.
 Never shoot at flat, hard surfaces such as rocks or water.
-WARN-ING: A projectile may ricochet off these surfaces and may cause serious injury and/or death to the shooter or bystanders and damage to property.
+WARNING: A projectile may ricochet off these surfaces and may cause serious injury and/or death to the shooter or bystanders and damage to property.